18 Data to constrain process model

 Figure 18.6: Site-level carbon stocks at the focal NEON site

-Combine pools of carbon to match the stocks used in our simple process model. - wood = live trees (stem and coarse roots) + fine roots - som = dead trees + down wood + soil carbon
+Combine carbon pools to match the stocks used in our simple process model. - wood = live trees (stem and coarse roots) + fine roots - som = dead trees + down wood + soil carbon

 total_carbon_simple <- total_carbon_components |>